 Hiking hydration bladders are a popular piece of hiking gear, and for good reasons.

-However, these water bladders can be tricky to choose.
+However, a water bladder can be tricky to choose for outdoor sports.

 Know what you're getting into when you look at hiking hydration reservoirs, also called water bladders and hydration bladders.